appium/appium/README.md

 If you want to run Appium via an `npm install`, hack with or contribute to Appium, you will need [node.js and npm](http://nodejs.org) 0.8 or greater (`brew install node`).

+To verify that all of Appium's dependencies are met you can use `appium-doctor`.
+Run `appium-doctor` and supply the `--ios` or `--android` flags to verify that all of the dependencies are set up correctly.
+If running from source, you may have to use `bin/appium-doctor.js` or `node bin/appium-doctor.js`.

 ### iOS Requirements

 * Mac OS X 10.7 or higher, 10.8.4 recommended